 |

-In October I speculated about a turn-of-the-century direction in house design, involving the expressive use of natural materials coupled with detailing drawn from styles of other eras and
+In October I speculated about a turn-of-the-century direction in house design, involving the expressive use of natural materials coupled with detailing drawn from styles popular in other eras and

 places.
 Writing this piece led me to feel there’s

-more to be said about what could be termed ‘progressive’ design, as contrasted
+more to be said about what sometimes termed ‘progressive’ design, as contrasted

-with Victorian design (busily eclectic) and modern design (where any ornament is considered a sin).
+with Victorian design (which is busily eclectic) and modern design (where any ornament is considered a sin).

-In broad terms, progressive design involved a rejection of Victorian excess
+In broad terms, progressive design involved rejecting Victorian excess

 in favour of more elegant proportioning and greater emphasis on the inherent qualities